-There are three control menu groupings that you will interact with: the Global Stack in the upper left, the File Stack in the upper right, and the Control Bar at the bottom.
+There are three groupings of control items that you will interact with: the Global Stack at the left, the File Stack at the right, and the Control Bar at the bottom.

-- In order to maximize the visible data image, these menus can be collapsed into the sides of the screen and opened when needed. - The Global Stack and the File Stack can be accessed by tapping the collapsed menu icon in the top left and top right corners respectively. - Once in Playback or Collect mode, the Control Bar is always present.
+- In order to maximize the visible data image, these are collapsed into the sides of the screen and opened when needed. - The Global Stack and the File Stack can be accessed by tapping the collapsed menu icon in the top left and top right corners respectively. - In Playback or Collect mode, the Control Bar is always present.
 Control Bar functions will vary depending on which mode you are in.
 See the Control Bar section of this manual for an explanation of each function.